laderast/magic-of-markdown/magic-of-markdown.md

   * LibreOffice format
   * Many more!

+## Pandoc Demo in RStudio

+Pandoc is built into [Rstudio](https://www.rstudio.com), which makes it very handy to convert files.

+By default you can make the following documents:
+    + HTML documents
+    + Word documents
+    + Presentations
+        + slidy
+        + ioslides

-## Using Pandoc
+## Using Pandoc On the Command Line

- Invoking Pandoc is done on the command line, but it's easy to do:
+If you don't want to use RStudion, you run Pandoc on the command line.
+This might seem intimidating, but with a little practice, you'll become an expert at it.
 ```
 pandoc -f markdown -t latex input.md -o output.pdf
 ```